 A Trade Reference is a source that supplies past payment experience(s) between a business and a vendor.
-Some Trade References automatically provide payment information on all of their experiences in the form of trade tape.
-Other Trade References are submitted manually to Dun & Bradstreet through the CreditBuilder™ product, so that Dun & Bradstreet knows to try and collect your payment experience information from them.
+Some Trade References automatically provide payment experiences to Dun & Bradstreet on behalf of their customers in the form of trade tape.
+Other Trade References can be submitted manually through the CreditBuilder™ product, so that Dun & Bradstreet knows to try and collect your payment experience information from them.

 Business Trade References are composed of seven base variables:

 - Rolling 12-month High Credit (Highest Amount of Credit Used)

 - Current Total Past Due

 Suppliers can submit positive or negative payment experiences to Dun & Bradstreet*, which may potentially impact a business’s credit scores and ratings, including the D&B PAYDEX® Score.